((AP Photo/Andrew Harnik)

 Biden cites economic gains, but voters see much more to do

-WASHINGTON (AP) — Seven months before he faces a critical test from voters in the midterm elections, President Joe Biden is turning his focus to kitchen-table issues as he struggles to get credit for a recovering economy .
+President Joe Biden is turning his focus to kitchen-table issues as he struggles to get credit for a recovering economy in the lead-up to the midterm elections.

 'Fill the silence with your music,' Zelenskyy tells Grammys

-LAS VEGAS (AP) — Ukrainian President Volodymyr Zelenskyy appeared in a video message at the Grammy Awards to ask for support in telling the story of Ukraine’s invasion by Russia.
-During the pre-recorded message that aired on the show Sunday, he likened the invasion to a deadly silence...
+Ukrainian president Volodymyr Zelenskyy appeared in a video message at the Grammy Awards to ask for support in telling the story of Ukraine’s invasion by Russia.
+Here's what he said.

 The horrors of Putin’s invasion of Ukraine are increasingly coming to light | CNN